andyatkinson/andyatkinson.github.io/_posts/2024-08-21-copy-swap-drop-postgres-table-shrink.md

 comments: true
 ---

-In this post, we’ll look at a strategy for managing large tables with high row counts.
+In this post, we’ll look at a strategy that effectively shrinks a large table where only a portion of the data is needed.

 ## A few big tables
-Commonly, a few big tables are much larger in size than the other tables in a database.
-These jumbo tables contain high frequency or the data data-intensive features, capturing granular information.
-These tables can grow into the hundreds of gigabytes or terabytes in size.
+Application databases commonly have a few tables that are much larger in size than all the other tables.
+These jumbo tables contain that data for data-intensive features, capturing granular information at a high frequency.

+These tables can grow into the hundreds of gigabytes or even terabytes in size.

-While Postgres supports tables up to 32TB in size, working with large tables of 500GB or more can be problematic.
-Adding indexes or constraints is slow.
+While PostgreSQL [supports tables up to 32TB](https://www.postgresql.org/docs/current/limits.html) in size, working with large tables of 500GB or more can be problematic in my experience.

+Query performance can be poor, adding indexes or constraints is slow.
 Backups and restores slow down.
-Large tables might force a need to scale an instance solely for space consumption, but not compute.
+Large tables might force a need to scale up a database server instance due to the space it's consuming, but not the compute it needs.

-Further, the application may need to access only a portion of the rows, such as recent rows.
-When that happens, the majority of the rows are unneeded for the application, and become more of an operational liability as opposed to a data asset.
+For these tables, the application may access only a small portion of the total rows, such as recent rows, or rows based on active users or customers.

-How can we fix this situation?
+When that's the case, this creates an opportunity to remove the majority of the rows from the table since they're not needed by the application.
+One tactic would be to `DELETE` the rows, but this is a problem and we'll cover this in an upcoming post on massive delete operations.

+If we can't delete the rows, how can we remove them from the table without bringing Postgres down?

 ## Making large tables easier to work with
-One option in Postgres is to migrate table data into a replacement partitioned table.
+One option in PostgreSQL when working with large tables, is to migrate the table data into a replacement partitioned table.
 We aren’t going to cover table partitioning in this post, but for now we’ll assume that there are a set of benefits and trade-offs with partitioned tables.

 Let's look at the challenges of operating partitioned tables.
 Partitions need to be created in advance.
 The application code likely needs to change a bit to work with partitioned tables.
 Partitioned tables typically have a different primary key structure.

-Let's imagine the hindrances to migrating to a partitioned table are significant.
-What other options are there?
+Given the adoption of partitioned tables for application code changes, and the required data migration, what other options are there?

 ## Introducing Copy-Swap-Drop
-Without migrating to a replacement partitioned table, one tactics I’ve used is to create a replacement table with a cloned structure, and copy a portion of the rows over.
+Without taking Postgres down, without migrating to partitioned tables, one pragmatic tactic is to effectively shrink a table, using a set of steps I'm calling copy, swap, and drop.

 Here are the steps: